 3. Pacific Parc

 Eating, drinking, dancing.
 You can do it all at Pacific Parc.
-The all day hotspot with a big, sunny terrace in Westergas.
+The all-day hotspot has a with a big, sunny terrace at cultural hub Westergas.
 Coffee or lunch, casual dining, a beer in the sun or dancing the night away, Pacific Parc is good all day long.
 And they have a fireplace!

 4. Hannekes Boom